muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

-I am not talking about gold as an investment, dit.
+I am not talking about gold as an investment, lost person.
 I am talking about the gold standard, as in, a gold backed currency.
 The latter is unworkable.
 In a narrow sense, for right now, in the little sandbox they created for you that is the fin system, go buy your gold, marry it, have children with it - who cares?

 *2019-8-11 0:40:3*